TebaldiLab/shiny_cellmarkeraccordion/README.md

  <img src= "https://github.com/user-attachments/assets/c7f589a9-be28-4713-b86f-40ef58507bcf" width="25" height="25"> Integrate custom set of marker genes with the Cell Marker Accordion database.

 Inputs:
-- Custom marker genes: upload a custom set of marker genes to be integrate witht the Cell Marker Accordion database.
+- Custom marker genes: upload a custom set of marker genes to be integrate with the Cell Marker Accordion database.
  The file must contain at least two columns:
   - <strong>cell_type</strong>: specifies the cell type.<br>
     To ensure proper integration, cell types nomenclature should be standardized on the Cell Ontology or the NCI Thesaurus.